-Ohio GOP calls Rep. Anthony Gonzalez to resign over impeachment vote
+Ohio GOP calls for Rep. Anthony Gonzalez to resign over impeachment vote

 Gonzalez faces primary challenge from former Trump aide Max Miller